danos/dpdk/doc/guides/nics/mlx5.rst

   A nonzero value allows L3 VXLAN and VXLAN-GPE flow creation.
 To enable L3 VXLAN or VXLAN-GPE, users has to configure firmware and enable this parameter.
 This is a prerequisite to receive this kind of traffic.

   Disabled by default.

+- ``dv_flow_en`` parameter [int]

+  A nonzero value enables the DV flow steering assuming it is supported by the driver.

+  Disabled by default.